 Prop 19 was introduced by the CA Association of Realtors and backed up by over $50 million in funds aimed to have it pass.
 And, it passed by a very slight margin of a little over 400,000 votes….

-Its effective date is Feb.
-16, 2021, however, given that Feb.
-15, 2021 is a Holiday, the effective date for making any Pre-Prop-19 transfers, is Friday, Feb.
+However, given that Feb.
+15, 2021, is a Holiday, the effective date for making any Pre-Prop-19 transfers, is Friday, Feb.
 11, 2021.
 Because the effective date was written in the bill itself, it is “set in stone,” and at this time, it is believed that this date (Feb.
 16, 2021) cannot be “postponed” or “changed” to allow property owners adequate time to better plan on what to do.

 BACKGROUND ON THE CURRENT PROPERTY TAX RULES